CBS Radio: Merger with Entercom

 On March 15, 2016, CBS Corporation CEO Leslie Moonves stated that the company was exploring strategic alternatives that could result in the sale or spin-off of CBS Radio.
 Cumulus Media had been named as one of the potential buyers.
 In July 2016, CBS Radio filed for a planned IPO, which would have spun off the subsidiary as a separate, publicly traded company.
 On February 2, 2017, CBS Radio announced that it had agreed to merge with Entercom, at the time the fourth-largest radio broadcaster in the United States; the sale was to be conducted using a Reverse Morris Trust so that it would be tax-free.
 To comply with federal ownership limits Entercom had plans to divest 14 stations.

 The transaction closed on November 17, 2017, ending the era of network-owned radio stations in America involving the original Big Three (ABC, NBC, and CBS).
-ABC, however, still owns a few stations outside its original network primarily under the ESPN Radio umbrella.
+ABC, however, still owned a few stations outside its original network at the time, primarily under the ESPN Radio umbrella.
 Following the purchase, Entercom became the second-largest owner of radio stations in the United States in terms of revenue, with a total of 244 stations, and operations in 23 of the top 25 markets.

 The CBS News Radio and CBS Sports Radio networks were not included in the sale.
 However, CBS Sports Radio was continued to be broadcast by Entercom stations that carried its national programming.
-Hosts and employees of CBS Sports Radio are now employees of Audacy, Inc. (formerly Entercom).
+Hosts and employees of CBS Sports Radio (which has since rebranded as Infinity Sports Network) are now employees of Audacy, Inc. (formerly Entercom).